Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a study published in the journal Cell Stem Cell, scientists from the Guangzhou Institute of Biomedicine and Health, China, said they had successfully grown kidneys containing human cells in pig embryos.

-The researchers transferred a total of 1,820 embryos into 13 sows, then terminated the pregnancies at 25 and 28 days for evaluation.
-The results showed that five of the selected embryos had normal kidneys during development, with the beginnings of ureters that connect to the bladder.
-These kidneys contained 50% to 60% human cells.
+The researchers implanted a total of 1,820 embryos into 13 sows, then terminated the pregnancies at 25 and 28 days for evaluation.
+The results showed that five of the selected embryos had normal kidneys during development, with the ureters beginning to form to connect to the bladder.
+These kidneys contained 50%-60% human cells.

-Zhen Dai, a co-author of the study, said there were very few human neurons in the pig's brain and spinal cord, and none in the genital area.
-Although the approach marks the first time a complete organ containing human cells has been grown in a pig, any human cells present in the pig's brain is still a concern, according to Professor Darius Widera, a stem cell biologist at the University of Reading (UK).
+Co-author Zhen Dai said there were very few human nerve cells in the pig's brain and spinal cord, and none in the genital area.
+Although the approach marks the first time a complete organ containing human cells has been grown in a pig, any human cells present in the pig's brain is still a concern, according to Professor Darius Widera, stem cell biology at the University of Reading (UK).

 Source